 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Oxygen therapy is used to treat hypoxia.
 The concentration of oxygen required depends on the condition being treated.
 Inappropriate concentrations of oxygen may cause very serious problems for the patient - even death.

 - All oxygen therapy is to be supplied by designated contractors.

-- Hospital specialists can directly prescribe oxygen on dedicated HOOF forms and this is the same for both primary and secondary care.
+- Hospital specialists can directly prescribe oxygen on dedicated home oxygen order forms (HOOF) and this is the same for both primary and secondary care.

 - Ambulatory oxygen therapy is now available on prescription - previously this was rarely funded by hospitals and had to be purchased privately or obtained through charities.

 Further details about the changes and links to the HOOF form are available from the NHS England site.

 There are now five types of home oxygen provision: